 Published 30 August 2015, Cameron Hope.

-Opening on the 10 September 2015 at POP Gallery Woolloongabba is a selection of new works by Simon Degroot.
-PhD candidate at the Queensland College of Art, this exhibition – titled Indirect Response – is a chance for Degroot to display new painting and sculptural work that has emerged from his doctoral research thus far.
+A selection of new works by Brisbane based artist Simon Degroot opened on the 10 September 2015 at POP Gallery Woolloongabba.
+PhD candidate at the Queensland College of Art, this exhibition – titled Indirect Response – was a chance for Degroot to display exiting developments within his painting and sculptural works that have emerged from his doctoral research.

 Degroot’s research interest focuses on the translation of formal elements in contemporary abstraction, tracing how and when shapes become reused, and from where they are sourced.
 To be able to investigate this he must speak many of the so-called ‘languages of art’; he must understand the logic of past aesthetics in order to apply his process of translation into contemporary abstraction.
 These recent works articulate the fluency with which he speaks these aesthetic languages.